Yeh Jawaani Hai Deewani (soundtrack): Reception

 The music received exceptionally positive response from critics.
 Critic-based at NDTV (published by Indo-Asian News Service) called the film's soundtrack as "impressive, young and crazy" and wrote "High on energy and beats, it's an out and out fun and masti album.
 Though the inclination is towards vibrant and youthful compositions, it does have its share of emotional songs."
 He concluded the review saying that the album is "a must hear for all music enthusiasts".
-Mohar Basu of Koimoi gave 4 out of 5 to the album, calling it as "one of the year’s most memorable musicals in terms of satisfying songs" and "the album has unbeatable tracks and few understated ones, which balances out in entirety [...]
-In terms of entertainment, this album is satiating."
+Bollywood Hungama gave 4 out of 5 stars and said: "Music is the key to the success of a romantic film and in that respect, Yeh Jaawani Hai Deewani is extremely fortunate to have a foot-tapping music score that will take the film places.
+In most tracks Pritam is in his element and carries on the mega-musical heritage of Dharma Productions' best musicals, a legacy that began with Dostana (1980)."
+The Indian Express-based critic Sankhayan Ghosh called the track "Badtameez Dil" as the standout from the album.
+Vipin Nair of Music Aloud stated "After an unimpressive couple of soundtracks earlier this year, Pritam regains his footing with Yeh Jawaani Hai Deewani" and gave 7.5/10 to the album.